friflo/Friflo.Json.Fliox/Json.Tests/assets/auth/info.md

 ## [`UserPermission`](./UserPermission)

 Store a set of `roles` for each user.
-Is a user aspire to run a task the applied `rules` are checked and if authorization is successful the task is executed.
+If a user aspire to run a task the specified `rules` are evaluated and if authorization is successful the task is executed.